wdk-docs/vscode-docs/docs/containers/quickstart-python.md

 ---
 Order: 3
 Area: containers
-TOCTitle: Python
+title: Python
-ContentId: 3a9bc520-95e2-416e-a0ac-5be02a38c4c3
+id: 3a9bc520-95e2-416e-a0ac-5be02a38c4c3
 PageTitle: Build and run a Python app in a container
 DateApproved: 10/30/2022
-MetaDescription: Develop, build, and debug a Python app in a Docker container, using Visual Studio Code.
+description: Develop, build, and debug a Python app in a Docker container, using Visual Studio Code.
 ---

-# Python in a container
+# 容器中的Python

 In this tutorial, you will learn how to: